 Industry and transport were thrown into chaos by the endless travelling of city people to and from the countryside to buy up stocks of food.
 Millions of townspeople, from all classes, relied on this petty trade — or “bagging,” as it was called — to feed themselves.
 They would leave the cities with bags of clothes and household goods to sell or exchange in the rural markets, and return with bags of food.31

 Virtually everyone was forced to turn themselves into a part-time trader — workers, officials, even Communists.
 It was a natural and spontaneous response to the economic crisis and the breakdown of the market between town and country.32

 The sharp decline in the number of industrial workers, coupled with the chronic inattention and absenteeism of those who remained, drastically reduced industrial output.
 Russia was deindustrializing, returning to autarky.

-War Communism was a series of measures that the Bolshevik government took to stabilize the economy.
+War Communism was a series of measures that the Bolshevik government took to reverse the economy’s collapse.
 Agriculture was collectivized, and the grain trade brought under government control.
 Private trading was suppressed.
 Large firms were nationalized, and the workers were more strictly controlled.